Another update from the Jungle…..

 What options does Susie have to maintain her sanity through lengthy pointless staff meetings?

-She can suddenly roll off her chair onto the floor, feigning death in hopes that ends the meeting.
+She can suddenly roll off her chair onto the floor, feigning death in hopes that ends the meeting.- She can play Candy Crush on her cell phone.

 - She can accept that nothing will change and learn meditation techniques that enhance patience.